jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab15.md

 ## basic_loops_primer

-This example shows how to write a loop and apply variables optimizations to this loop.
+This example shows how to write a loop and apply variable optimizations to this loop.

 **test.h**
 ```c++